What is gum disease?

 Gum disease is the leading cause of tooth loss in the UK.
 Gum disease affects the majority of people at some point in their lifetime.
 There are two types of gum disease; gingivitis and periodontal disease.

 Gingivitis is the first stage of gum disease.
 Meaning ‘inflammation of the gums’, gingivitis makes the gums very sore and swollen.
 A key sign that you are suffering from gum disease is bleeding gums when you are brushing your teeth.
-Luckily, if caught early enough, the effects of gingivitis can be treated and often completely reversed.
+Luckily, if gingivitis is caught early enough, the effects can be treated and often completely reversed.

 What causes gum disease?

 Gum disease is often caused by poor oral hygiene.
-When plaque is not removed, it turns into tartar.
+Plaque turns into tartar when not removed effectively.
 Tartar is a hard substance which can only be removed by professional cleaning.
 The bacteria in plaque and tartar can irritate your gums, making them inflamed and sore.

 Other factors can contribute to the onset of gum disease, including hormonal changes, illnesses and some medications.
 If you have history of gum disease in the family, it can increase your chances of developing the disease.
 Bad habits such as smoking or drinking excessive amounts of alcohol can also increase your chances of suffering with gum disease.